Imagine it. Clear vision without prescription glasses and contacts … vision correction can be life-changing.

 What other laser surgery options are available?

 If your cornea is too thin for LASIK, you and your ophthalmologist may consider the Photorefractive Keratectomy (PRK) procedure.
-PRK can correct the same refractive prescriptions as LASIK (nearsightedness, farsightedness, and astigmatism), but it uses an excimer laser to reshape the cornea without the need for a hinged flap.
-There is a minor risk that the corneal flap created during the LASIK procedure can potentially be displaced, even years later, if impacted with significant force.
+PRK can correct the same refractive prescriptions as LASIK (nearsightedness, farsightedness, and astigmatism).
+But it uses an excimer laser to reshape the cornea without the need for a hinged flap.
+There is a minor risk that the corneal flap created during the LASIK procedure can potentially be displaced.
+This happens even years later, if impacted with significant force.
 As Dr. Yoo points out, “PRK might be a better choice for patients engaged in contact sports or professions that may involve impact to the face or head.”
 The PRK procedure requires a slightly longer healing time (four to seven days) and the avoidance of prolonged UV light exposure for six weeks.

 The newer technology behind the ReLEx SMILE (Small Incision Intrastromal Lenticule Extraction) procedure is well suited for patients who need higher vision correction due to myopia or astigmatism.
 This surgery is not yet approved in the U.S. to correct farsightedness (hyperopia).